megawac/qwebirc-enhancements/README.md

     -move prefix patterns to seperate function and take regex class [\x03-\x15] or something
 -Notices are sent to the wrong window (always to status window...)

+End Goals (some day...):
+-make client portable enough (maybe with mootools and jquery amd versions) to be enabled as an overlay
+-make client ui easily extensible by just configuring some MV* view

 DEMO:
 To run the demo: